balancer/balancer-core/README.md

 ## Installing

-Most users will be interested in consuming the ABI definitions for various Balancer contracts.
+Most users will be interested in consuming ABI definitions for various Balancer contracts.

-Until this package is shipped to a package registry, the best way to use it is as a git submodule.
+At the moment, the best way to use it is as a git submodule.

 ```
 mkdir lib